 Early Origins of the McElrath family

 The surname McElrath was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very early times.

 Early History of the McElrath family

-Another 431 words (31 lines of text) covering the years 1300, 1376, 1476, 1508 and 1526 are included under the topic Early McElrath History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McElrath research.
+Another 216 words (15 lines of text) covering the years 1300, 1376, 1476, 1508 and 1526 are included under the topic Early McElrath History in all our PDF Extended History products and printed products wherever possible.

 McElrath Spelling Variations